GGWPs/GGWPs/README.md

 ## Welcome to my profile!

-My name is GGWP, I am a inspiring developer who is always looking to learn
+My name is GGWP, I am an inspiring developer who is always looking to learn!

 My top public languages are: